The Child Poverty Action Group (CPAG) is calling on the Government to extend its new...read more

-The other day a mum of two wrote to Workingmums.co.uk.
+The Summer childcare dilemma: The other day a mum of two wrote to workingmums.co.uk.
 She works for a local authority and used to be able to work from home for some of the holidays and when her children were sick.
 Now her department has banned working from home on a regular basis or for whole days.
 Her children are 10 and 13.
 Childcare for that age group is difficult.
-Her 13 year old doesn’t want to be the oldest child at some holiday playscheme.
+Her 13 year old doesn’t want to be the oldest child at some holiday play scheme.
 Nevertheless, technological advances mean working from home is becoming easier and her children want some unstructured time at home over the holidays.

 She is angry.
 She says her manager makes no distinction between very young children and older children who are more independent.
 Her options are to try to find childcare, use up all her annual leave in the summer which is not enough to cover the school holidays or to leave her oldest child home alone.

-It’s a situation that is not unfamiliar to many parents who struggle over the summer holidays.
+It’s a situation that is not unfamiliar to many parents who struggle with summer childcare.
 Many pre-teen children are likely to be spending at least part of the holidays home alone as a result.
 Summer holiday childcare can be the straw that breaks the camel’s back and it is even more difficult if you can’t understand your employer’s inability to make the few concessions that could make all the difference.

 A recent report from the Family and Childcare Trust found that the number of available childcare places over the summer has dropped significantly.

 The Trust’s annual Holiday Childcare Survey shows that the vast majority of local authorities – 87% of local authorities in England and 95% in Wales – admit that they simply do not have enough holiday childcare to meet demand.
 In Scotland, just three local authorities had enough holiday childcare for working parents, and over a third did not even have relevant data to analyse the situation in their areas.